Last Updated on 25/07/2023

 You don’t have to go purge everything you own, or force yourself to adopt a capsule wardrobe if that’s not your style.
 You also don’t have to Konmari your closet, because if you do, it’s going to create a right mess in your space for a few days at minimum.

 I’m a big proponent of two things around here: intentional living, and creating new habits.
-Both tie in nicely with closet organisation.
+Both tie in nicely with closet downsizing.
 For one, you can take things slowly when decluttering.
 Perhaps do one drawer or shelf or rod a week.
 Or try out my 52-week challenge to get rid of 52 items from your closet over the course of a year.

 Second, if you have too many clothes and a general shopping problem in this area like me, it’s good to take a step back and reassess your consumer habits.
 Come to understand your shopping triggers, and why you spend the way you do.
 Know your intentions, and what you value.